sanyi0411/Raspberry_pi_tutorials/Raspberry Pi/Connect to Pi via SSH/README.md

 ### <u>Setup passwordless login with SSH keys</u>

 - Windows
-    - Check if you already have a public key and create on if needed.
+    - Check if you already have a public key and create one if needed.
         - Go to `C:\Users\<your username>` and check if you have an `.shh` folder and within that an `id_rsa.pub` file
         - If not, open a terminal and type `ssh-keygen`.
 When asked for filename and passphrase, leave those empty, just hit Enter.
 Now you have an `id_rsa.pub` file
     - Open a new terminal window and connect to the Pi via SSH